-7.1 Introduction to the Fluka input options
+Introduction to the Fluka input options

-7.1.1 Summary of the available options
+Summary of the available options 7.1.1

-Here is a list of the options (commands) that are at the disposal of the Fluka user to prepare an input file.
+Here is a list of the options (commands) that are at the disposal of the FLUKA user to prepare an input file.
 In the rest of this section, the same commands will be presented by grouping them according to the different services they can provide.

-ASSIGNMAt defines the corresp ondence between region and l material in idices and defines regions where a magnetic field exists particle distributions and dose equivalent conversion factors, and with isotope ranges defines most of the beam characteristics (energy, profile, divergence, particle type)
+ASSIGNMAt defines the correspondence between region and material indices and defines regions where a magnetia field avists a magnetic field exists particle distributions and dose equivalent conversion factors, and with isotope ranges